 Weight: 6.5 ounces

-That wasn't the case with last year's Fold, a device that opened up horizontally like a book to unveil a 7.3-inch display.
+That wasn't the case with the original Fold, a device that opened up horizontally like a book to unveil a 7.3-inch display.
 The Galaxy Z Flip is different.
 This time around, Samsung uses a flip-phone design.
 (Yes, exactly like the Motorola Razr.)
 The Z Flip flips open vertically to reveal a 6.7-inch display that includes a layer of ultra-thin glass for an extra level of polish.
 More importantly, when the phone is shut, it's tiny — a closed-up Z Flip fits easily in my hand and my paws aren't exactly meaty.

 That’s a promising start for the Galaxy Z Flip, but is it enough to make this the foldable phone to beat?
-And more importantly, has Samsung done enough to justify the Z Flip’s $1,380 asking price?
+And more importantly, has Samsung done enough to justify the Z Flip’s four-figure asking price?
 Our Samsung Galaxy Z Flip review gets to the bottom of those key questions.

 Samsung Galaxy Z Flip review: Price and availability